Mom sees son on news 1 year after reporting him missing - NewsBreak

 With the community’s help, the shelter was able to reunite Jada with her owner.
 Officials who helped find him said he had a place to stay and was able to take Jada back.

-A woman contacted Nexstar’s WREG after she saw the story on the news.
-She identified herself as his mother and said it had been a year since she had seen her son.
-She said she reported him missing last summer to police in Senatobia, Mississippi.

 “I started crying,” she said.
 “I wish he would come home.
 I want to see him.
 I’m not mad at him.
 I just want him in my house.
-I want him to be here with me.”Arrests made at WV protest denouncing Manchin coal industry ties
+I want him to be here with me.”Car, remains found in Winston Lake connected to 2006 missing person case, police say

 His mother claims he ran away after she grounded him for misbehavior.